Skip to Content

 How Do They Relate to Happiness?

-While both social and cognitive psychologists are concerned with questions related to happiness, they tend to define it differently.
+While social and cognitive psychologists are concerned with questions about happiness, they tend to define it differently.

-According to psychologist Daniel Gilbert, there are two main definitions of happiness: an emotional state—or happiness 1—and an evaluative judgment—or happiness 2.
+According to psychologist Daniel Gilbert, happiness has two main definitions: an emotional state—or happiness 1—and an evaluative judgment—or happiness 2.

 Origins of Social and Cognitive Psychologies

-The first formal study of social psychology began in 1879, when Wilhelm Wundt—the father of experimental psychology—set up a lab to investigate how we experience events collectively, as opposed to individually.
+The first formal study of social psychology began in 1879 when Wilhelm Wundt—the father of experimental psychology—set up a lab to investigate how we experience events collectively instead of individually.
 In 1938, psychologists Gordon Allport and Leo Postman were inspired by Wundt’s work to explore how humans react to ambiguous stimuli.

-Allport and Postman eventually developed Thematic Apperception Test (TAT), which has since been adapted for use in psychotherapy sessions.
+Allport and Postman eventually developed the Thematic Apperception Test (TAT), which has since been adapted for psychotherapy sessions.
 Today, TAT is used to help patients understand their emotions through stories.
-Meanwhile, cognitive psychology got its start in 1956 with Ulric Neisser’s book Cognitive Psychology.
+Meanwhile, cognitive psychology started 1956 with Ulric Neisser’s book Cognitive Psychology.

 Since then, cognitive psychologists have focused on understanding mental processes such as perception and memory that can be described using information processing models.